-An excellent way to unwind after a day of travelling is with a soak in the mineral-rich waters of Mývatn Nature Baths.
-Enjoy your time there, surrounded by nothing but the unspoilt nature of the Mývatn area.
+An excellent way to unwind after a day of traveling is with a soak in the mineral-rich waters of Mývatn Nature Baths.
+Enjoy your time there, surrounded by nothing but the unspoiled nature of the Mývatn area.
 If the sky is clear of clouds, the dancing Northern Lights might pay you a visit as you soothe aching muscles in the geothermal waters of the Baths.

 You’ll be spending the night in this otherworldly area of Mývatn.

 Day 6 - The Diversity of Northern Iceland

 Today you'll travel through North Iceland, visiting divine waterfalls, quirky museums, and bustling towns.